sabetech/Project_Yellow_2/README.md

 # Project_Yellow_2

 > This game is based on a popular dance in Ghana and West Africa called Azonto.
-It caught the world by storm and I made a game extend that culture abroud and beyond
+It caught the world by storm and I made a game extend that culture abroad and beyond

 ## Built With